raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-redirect-offers.md

 ---
 keywords: faq;frequently asked questions;analytics for target;a4T;redirect;redirect offer;adobe-mc-sdid;adobe_mc_ref
-description: Find answers to questions about using redirect offers when using Analytics for Target (A4T).
-A4T lets you use Analytics reporting for Target activities.
+description: Find answers to questions about using redirect offers when using Analytics for [!DNL Target] (A4T).
+A4T lets you use Analytics reporting for [!DNL Target] activities.
 title: Where Can I Find FAQs About Redirect Offers with A4T?
 feature: Analytics for Target (A4T)
 exl-id: 4706057f-bd8b-4562-94e0-be22b2e19297